thiagolucio/user-list-js/README.md

 # user-list-js
-A list of users manegement in pure JS
+A list of users management in pure JS